 - And facilitate the smooth movement of international freight at the lowest rates.

-It’s a tall order for smaller-scale businesses to supply this know-how independently—but fortunately, there are partners who can help you sail through customs and border protection, assume responsibility, and cover import duty taxes to streamline your products’ entry to foreign markets, whether that be in the United States, Europe, Australia, and so on.
+It’s a tall order for businesses to supply this know-how independently—but fortunately, there are partners who can help you sail through customs and border protection, assume responsibility, and cover import duty taxes to streamline your products’ entry to foreign markets, whether that be in the United States, Europe, Australia, and so on.

 Zee is your one-stop-shop shipping partner equipped to serve as your business’ Importer Of Record.
 Rather than attempting the Herculean feat of managing shipping protocol and transport costs solo, look to Zee to cut through the red tape so that you can focus on what you do best: selling.